VamsiGudivada/EmployeeCodeDecodeCRUDApplication/README.md

 # EmployeeCodeDecodeCRUDApplication
-Dependencies to be added while craeting the project spring-boot-starter-data-jpa
+Dependencies to be added while creating the project spring-boot-starter-data-jpa

 spring-boot-starter-web